acend/kubernetes-basics-training/content/en/docs/09/01/_index.md

 1. `rabbitmq-3` is started
 1. As soon as Pod `rabbitmq-3` is in `Ready` state the same procedure starts for `rabbitmq-4`

-When scaling down the order is inverted.
+When scaling down, the order is inverted.
 The highest-numbered Pod will be stopped first.
 As soon as it has finished terminating the now highest-numbered Pod is stopped.
 This procedure is repeated as long as the desired number of replicas has not been reached.